 - Inspect the wiring harness of the ignition system

-Normally, the manufacturers suggest changing the engine oil at around 10k miles, but that’s too good to be true; you should change the engine oil on/before 7-7.5k miles to make sure that the engine remains healthy for a longer period of time.
-Read Buick Enclave: Oil Type, Capacity & Weight (Explained) for more information.
+Normally, the manufacturers suggest changing the engine oil at around 10k miles, but that’s too good to be true; you should change the engine oil on/before 7-7.5k miles to ensure that the engine remains healthy for a longer period of time.

 Read more about our fantastic team on our about page!